jamestalton/ansible-ui-framework-demo/README.md

    - Node 18.x (recommended)
    - NPM 8.x (recommended)

-    Note: The project should with older versions of node and npm but may require regenerating the package-lock.json.
+    The project should with older versions of node and npm but may require regenerating the package-lock.json and manually adding required peer dependencies.

 2. Clone Repository